Shadow of a Man (song): Release and lyrical content

+Composition

-According to Billboard, "Shadow of a Man" layers shimmering electropop synths and disco-inspired guitars, described by The Independent as "gurning" guitars.
-Sputnikmusic opined that both "Shadow of a Man" and "LoveDrug" create a sonic thread by blending a slightly dark ABBA-inspired vibe with "Ratatat-esque guitar licks".
-For Stereogum, the track "recalls the locomotive house of French Touch", a sound Gaga already delved into with Chromatica.
-The Evening Standard felt Gaga was "re-visiting some of her biggest hooks" on Mayhem, including "Shadow of a Man", which "samples from her Beyoncé collab hit "Telephone".
+"Shadow of a Man" is a disco-funk song featuring electropop synths and "gurning" guitars.
+Sputnikmusic's Dakota West Foss said both "Shadow of a Man" and "LoveDrug" create a sonic thread by blending a slightly dark ABBA-inspired vibe with "Ratatat-esque guitar licks".
+According to Arielle Gordon of Stereogum, the track "recalls the locomotive house of French Touch", a sound Gaga had already explored with Chromatica.
+The Evening Standard author India Block stated Gaga was "re-visiting some of her biggest hooks" on Mayhem, including "Shadow of a Man", which she thought "samples from her Beyoncé collab hit 'Telephone.

-"Shadow of a Man" was heavily compared to the singing style and catalogue of Michael Jackson.
-Pitchfork and Rolling Stone described the track as "Michael Jackson-tinged" and "Michael Jackson-infused", respectively.
-Beats Per Minute opined the track blends dark disco elements with sonic influences reminiscent of classic Michael Jackson.
-The Times said "Shadow of a Man" has "the urgent swagger of Bad-era Michael Jackson", while a Vulture article called it "a sleek, Thriller-inspired track about dancing through adversity".
-For Paste, the song is "pure Michael Jackson, so much so that you half-expect to hear a 'Shamona!' or 'Hee-hee!' in the background".
-Both Consequence and Attitude recognized the presence of Michael Jackson's "spirit" in "Shadow of a Man", with Consequence describing it as if he briefly inhabited the studio during production, while Attitude praising how Gaga captures Jackson's energy without losing her own distinctive edge.
+"Shadow of a Man" was heavily compared to the singing style and catalogue of Michael Jackson; Pitchforks Jaeden Pinder and Rolling Stones Richard Burn described the track as "Michael Jackson-tinged" and "Michael Jackson-infused", respectively.
+Mary Siroky of Consequence and Gary Grimes of Attitude remarked that the influence was so pronounced it seemed as if Jackson's "spirit" was summoned for the production.
+Pastes Sam Rosenberg added that the song is "pure Michael Jackson, so much so that you half-expect to hear a 'Shamona!' or 'Hee-hee!' in the background".
+Comparisons were made to Jackson's "classic" eras, in particular Thriller (1982) and Bad (1987).